shinesolutions/ecs-blue-green-demo/README.md

 ## How to set it up in an existing ECS service

+If you're reading this article, chances are you've already got a service running in an ECS cluster.
+Most likely, you deploy updates to that service using some form of infrastructure-as-code - CloudFormation, or Terraform perhaps.
+If you don't use IaC, then this AWS blog shows [how to set up blue-green deployments using the AWS web console](https://aws.amazon.com/blogs/aws/accelerate-safe-software-releases-with-new-built-in-blue-green-deployments-in-amazon-ecs/) and is probably more useful to you.
+If CloudFormation is your IaC tool, then read on.
+The resources required should be directly translatable to Terraform as well, but that is left as an exercise for the reader.

 ### Step 1: set up an existing ECS service

 Let's assume you've got an existing service in ECS that you want to use with the blue-green deployment strategy.
 For this example, we've got a [simple ECS Fargate cluster](https://containersonaws.com/pattern/public-facing-web-ecs-fargate-cloudformation) deployed in a [VPC's public subnet](https://containersonaws.com/pattern/low-cost-vpc-amazon-ecs-cluster).
 The cluster is running a container with nginx - think of it as the web frontend for an application.
 The cloud formation scripts to set this up are in [this repository](https://github.com/shinesolutions/ecs-blue-green-demo), and you can deploy them easily with [AWS' Serverless Application Model CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
 Checkout the repo, install and setup SAM, authenticate with AWS and then you can deploy the basic stack like this: